akeneo/pim-docs/contributing/conventions.rst

 When contributing code to Akeneo PIM, you must follow its code conventions (very close to Symfony Code conventions).

-This is part of our Developer Xperience effort, writing these conventions allows us to share the path we want to follow to continuoulsy improve our codebase.
+This is part of our Developer Xperience effort, writing these conventions allows us to share the path we want to follow to continuously improve our codebase.

-There are still inconsistencies in the codebase that we'll fix in coming releases.
+There are still inconsistencies in the codebase that we'll fix in the upcoming releases.

-We'll continue to enhance the Best Practises section to give clear hints on:
+We'll continue to enhance the Best Practices section to give clear hints on:

-* how to contribute code on Akeneo PIM
+* how to contribute code to Akeneo PIM
 * how to customize Akeneo PIM in projects
 * how to create your own third party extension